mazdader/catstricity-deploy/README.md

 # catstricity-deploy
-Django+Ansible application for catstricity deployments
+Django+Ansible application for catstricity deployments.
+Can be used in two ways: local installation and Docker container.

 ## Depoy and run local instance